Flexible Wearable Electronics

 The military already uses small contact sensors on pilots and other personnel whose attention and awareness level is a critical part of their assignment.
 Civilian and commercial personnel in similar important situations will be using these in the future.
 These devices monitor biological data such as heart rate, perspiration, respiration, and blood pressure.
 Performance indicators derived from these measurements include alertness, effectiveness, stress, and fatigue.

-The recorded data and performance indication of these devices is similar to those for aircraft pilots and personnel with critical functions.
+The recorded data and performance indicators of these devices is similar to those for aircraft pilots and personnel with critical functions.
 The coaching and conditioning staff can determine how much an athlete is stressed.
 Near-continuous action sports such as soccer, basketball, and hockey might benefit from these devices.
 In fact, a well-know European soccer team is using these devices in practices and exhibition matches now.
 Another important use of these devices is injury evaluation, especially concussions.
-Shock and acceleration monitors in helmets and mouthguards can give near instantaneous information to trainers and doctors.
+Shock and acceleration monitors in helmets and mouthguards can give near-instantaneous information to trainers and doctors.

 Blood pressure, skin temperature, respiration rate, heartbeat patterns and rate, blood sugar, brain functions, mouthguards for dental evaluation are a few of the indicators that can be monitored remotely in people.
 The application for these devices today is the monitoring of critical functions for people with health risks and feedback to individuals on their personal exercise and activities (wristbands, patches, and other wearable packages).